hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

 Many dependencies you might need are centrally installed.
 The modules that are optimized for wICE are available when the appropriate :ref:`cluster module <cluster_module>` is loaded.
-In most cases this will happen automatically, but in case of problems it is a good idea double check the ``$MODULEPATH`` environment variable; it should contain paths that look as starting with ``/apps/leuven/rocky8/${VSC_ARCH_LOCAL}${VSC_ARCH_SUFFIX}`` where ``${VSC_ARCH_LOCAL}${VSC_ARCH_SUFFIX}`` indicates the architecture of the
+In most cases this will happen automatically, but in case of problems it is a good idea to double check the ``$MODULEPATH`` environment variable; it should contain paths that look as starting with ``/apps/leuven/rocky8/${VSC_ARCH_LOCAL}${VSC_ARCH_SUFFIX}`` where ``${VSC_ARCH_LOCAL}${VSC_ARCH_SUFFIX}`` indicates the architecture of the